 Shortly after adopting a ketogenic lifestyle I became pregnant.
 These are my reflections on what I wish I had done differently during my keto pregnancy.

-This week my baby girl (Norah, for those of you who are new here) will be 5 months old.
+This week my baby girl will be 5 months old.
 How in the world has almost half of a year gone by?!

 I blogged about my pregnancy in real time and tried to keep everyone abreast of how things were going, what I was doing in terms of food and exercise, and how my pregnancy was affecting my ketogenic lifestyle overall.